-In this post you will learn about a very simple light activated relay circuit in which a relay is toggled On/OFF in response to the light or darkness over a photo sensitive device, the circuit utilizes only a Darlington transistor for activating the relay
+In this post you will learn about a very simple light activated relay circuit in which a relay is toggled On/OFF in response to the light or darkness using a photo sensitive device.
+The circuit utilizes only a Darlington transistor for activating the relay

 The light sensitive relay circuit presented here has been configured such that it increases the sensitivity of an attached transistor many folds.